 Here's the deal: when you're not being the real you with someone - when you mold or change yourself to please him - you technically aren't being available in the relationship.

 This behavior sets you up to attract people who also aren't available to you.

 Practice being the real you!

 Express your disagreements (respectfully, of course), share your true feelings, and being who you really are regardless of what the other person thinks.

 The more you expose your authentic self in relationships, the more you will feel accepted, seen, known, and cared for by others, too.

 2. You might be confusing sacrificing yourself with being available.

 People who chronically over-give in relationships typically end-up with unavailable partners.
-This is concept I discuss in detail in my course, Manifest Your Love, because it's where a lot of people go wrong.
+This is concept I discuss in detail in my course, Stop the Pattern of Attracting Unavailable Partners, because it's where a lot of people go wrong.
 Here's the simple reason why: